 These are uncharted waters and uncertain times, and we greatly appreciate your continued support, patience, and trust as we navigate this together.

-In a time when very little is certain, you can help build stability and certainty for your neighbors with a gift to Habitat.
+In a time when very little is certain, you can build stability and certainty for your neighbors with a gift to Habitat.

 Minnesota Department of Health COVID-19 HOTLINE